hyraxbio/hyraxAbif/README.md

 Run with

- - `stack exec hyraxAbi-exe -- -- dump` if you are using stack
+ - `stack exec hyraxAbif-exe -- -- dump` if you are using stack
- - `cabal new-run hyraxAbi-exe dump` if you are using cabal 2.x
+ - `cabal new-run hyraxAbif-exe dump` if you are using cabal 2.x

 ## Dump AB1

 To dump an existing AB1 run

- `hyraxAbi-exe dump example.ab1`
+ `hyraxAbif-exe dump example.ab1`

 This will output the structure of the AB1 like this